ClearView – Capabilities Defined Info Sheet

 FLEXIBILITY TO MODIFY THE PATTERN RULE

-While it is important to remove unwanted results, there may also be a need to capture new popular expressions or words, or words that cause concern, which do require monitoring.
-Adding specific words or phrases to exisiting Rule/s or creating custom Rules, will ensure that important trends or concerns can be captured and reported on.
+Often there is a need to capture new popular expressions or trends, or words that cause concern.
+Adding specific words or phrases to the Pattern Matching Rules, will ensure that important trends or concerns can be captured for reporting and provide visibility to the level of interest in these new trends.

-Some examples that provide welfare and support staff with evidence-based triggers are:
+Here are some examples that could provide welfare and support staff with evidence-based triggers:

-Fights – organised in a nearby park or elsewhere can be monitored easily by adding the name of the park to the Aggression rule.
+Fights – organised in a nearby park can be monitored easily by adding the name of the park to the Aggression Rule.

-Drugs – new slang or street names that can be added to the Drugs or Self Harm rules.
+Drugs – new slang or street names can be added to the Drugs Rules.
+Relevant if a local dealer is creating catchy names aimed at students.

-Emojis – create a custom Rule to capture in reports any that are being used.
+Emojis – create a custom Rule to capture inappropriate emojis and have visibility in reports for any that are being used.

 REPORT – SUMMARY CLEARVIEW EVENTS

-The summary report totals user actions for Searches, Sends and Receives against all the ClearView Rules.
-These key actions provide behavioural analytics to help prevent and identify issues concerning the safety of students.
+The summary report totals the event activities against each of the ClearView Rules.
 Details of the totals are contained within the report with the ability to drill-down to a singular event via the See Query links.

 REPORT – DETAILED BEHAVIOURAL ANALYTICS